-Every video game console has a controller with its own set of buttons; each video game has default controls assigned to the various buttons and joysticks that determine how you play the game.
-Before you start playing the game, enter the options screen and look these controls over; if you read the controls beforehand, there won’t be any question later as to how to jump or reload your weapon.
+Every video game console has a unique controller and each video game has default controls assigned to the various buttons and joysticks that determine how you play the game.
+Before you start playing the game, enter the "Options" screen and look these controls over.
+If you read the controls beforehand, there won’t be any question later as to how to jump or reload your weapon.
 And if the controls feel unnatural to you while playing the game, remember that you can customize them!
 If you are used to attacking enemies with a certain button or crouching with a different joystick, simply alter the controls until they work for you.

-In the options menu of most video games, there are settings pertaining to the brightness, sensitivity and other aspects of the game.
-You can alter the music and sound levels of the game, as well as the brightness, graphics and more. turning the brightness up in a video game can help you see more parts of the environment, whereas playing with the sensitivity can fine-tune the reaction time of your mouse or controller.
-If a game runs slow on your computer it can hinder your gameplay; try turning down the graphics for better performance.
+In the "Options" menu of most video games, there are settings pertaining to the brightness, sensitivity and other aspects of the game.
+You can alter the music and sound levels of the game, as well as the brightness, graphics, and more.
+Turning up the brightness can help you see more details of the environment.
+Playing with the sensitivity increased can fine-tune the reaction time of your mouse or controller.
+If a game runs slow on your computer, it can hinder your gameplay; try turning down the graphics for better performance.
 Exploring your game’s settings can help improve your gameplay.

 If you are going to be playing a game for a while, you’ll need more than just a comfortable chair or couch to sit on; if you find your mouse or controller uncomfortable, you won’t enjoy the game as much and your gameplay may suffer.
-There are many controller grips for different gaming consoles that make controllers more comfortable to hold, easier to grip and even absorb sweat.
+There are many controller grips for different gaming consoles that make them more comfortable to hold, easier to grip, and even more efficient at absorbing sweat.
 If you are playing on a computer, try to get a wrist comfort mousepad or a standalone wrist rest.
 These will give your wrist support while you are clicking away.

 Watch Other People Play Video Games

-If you go onto YouTube.com and search for your video game of choice, chances are you will find a “Let’s Play!” video.
+If you go to YouTube and search for your game of choice, chances are you will find a “Let’s Play!” video.
 These videos are made by gamers who record a playthrough of the entire game, most of the time with commentary.
-Watching a playthrough of a video game can show you what to expect and how to play, but also spoil the story arc.
-If it’s multiplayer gameplay that you are looking for advice on, adjust your search accordingly and you may find tips or hints about how to better play your game of choice.
+Watching a playthrough of a game can show you what to expect and how to play, but they also spoil the story.
+If it’s multiplayer gameplay that you are looking for advice on, adjust your search accordingly and you may find tips or hints about how to better play your game.

 Playing a new video game in front of other people can be stressful, especially if you are playing online with other players.
 While watching playthroughs online is helpful, watching your friends play a video game is even better!
 When you are with your friends, you enjoy yourself more and tend to find games more fun and interesting.
 If your friends are playing a video game that seems interesting to you, stick around and watch it for a while!
-Not only will you learn about the game, you will have a laugh and maybe even get some pointers on how to best play.
-You might even find a new game you’d like to play!
+Not only will you learn about the game, but you will also have a laugh and maybe even get some pointers on how to play.

 How do you play video games?